ZahidGalea/windtools-mcp/README.md

     - List the contents of a directory
     - Inputs:
         - `directory_path` (string): Path to list contents of, should be absolute path to a directory
-    - Returns: String with directory listing including file types and sizes
+    - Returns: JSON string containing directory information including file types and sizes

 ## Technical Architecture